Bayi-Hu/BERT4ETH_PyTorch/README.md

 # BERT4ETH (PyTorch Version)

-This is the PyTorch implementation for the paper [BERT4ETH: A Pre-trained Transformer for Ethereum Fraud Detection](https://dl.acm.org/doi/abs/10.1145/3543507.3583345).
+This is the PyTorch implementation for the paper [BERT4ETH: A Pre-trained Transformer for Ethereum Fraud Detection](https://dl.acm.org/doi/abs/10.1145/3543507.3583345), accepted by the ACM Web conference (WWW) 2023.

-The implementation of phish_finetune.py is finished by Qiustander (https://github.com/Qiustander/BERT4ETH_Pytorch).
-Thanks!
+The implementation of fine-tuning on phishing data was finished by Qiustander (https://github.com/Qiustander).
+Thanks a lot!

 If you find this repository useful, please give us a star and cite our paper : ) Thank you!